tomduck/electrostatics/README.md

 ### False Monopole ###

 Here we have a -4 central charge surrounded by four +1 charges.
-25% of the lines diverge to infinity, leading one to incorrectly surmise the net charge is +1.
+21% of the lines diverge to infinity, leading one to incorrectly surmise a net positive charge.

 ![False monopole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/false-monopole.png)